tillitis/tkey-verification/README.md

 For the complete set of commands, see the manual page [tkey-verification(1)](doc/tkey-verification.1).

-## Creating the provider's public keys file
+## Creating the vendor's public keys file

-The provider's public key is built into the tkey-verification binary from a text file.
+The vendor's public key is built into the tkey-verification binary from a text file.

 For each public key, the tag and hash digest of the device app used